felipejpenagos/felipejpenagos/README.md

 ### 🔬 What I'm Currently Working On
 - **🧮 Student Researcher** — contributing to the Python redevelopment of Dr. Henri P. Gavin’s stochastic optimization and statistical analysis library for CEE251L.
 Check it out here:  **[Multivarious](https://github.com/hpgavin/multivarious)**.
-- *💡 Dynamics Project — exploring modeling in financial decision-making as a dynamic control system, integrating reinforcement learning, stochastic processes, and operations research for optimal policies.
+- 💡 Dynamics Project — exploring financial modeling and decision-making as a dynamic control system, integrating machine learning, stochastic processes, and operations research to define optimal policies.
 - **🌐 Open to collaborating** on projects that apply theory into real-world challenges,
   - reach me at felipejpenagos@gmail.com